JWatson1102/Project_3/README.md

 - Interactive Leaflet maps that show density of sightings/events
 - Specific locations and brief descriptions of reports via map markers
-- Testimonial carousel of hauntings, UFO events, and bigfoot sightings</
+- Testimonial carousel of hauntings, UFO events, and bigfoot sightings

 <i><small>*We hope the music sets the spooky tone!</i></small>